Hieu-ThanMinh/math-util/README.md

 # welcome to Math Utility repository
-this repository contains a java project to simulate a well-know JDK class - the Math Class. you will find out the most of popular math methods such as: sqrt(),  getFactorial() in this repo
-You will find in this repo my owm code regarding to most common math menthods, e.g. getFactorial() ~ n!
+this repository contains a java project to simulate a well-know JDK Class - the Math Class. you will find out the most of popular math methods such as: sqrt(),  getFactorial() in this repo You will find in this repo my owm code regarding to most common math menthods, e.g. getFactorial() ~ n!